Background Image for Header:

 Q. Is the Animal Care and Use Program at WVU Accredited by AAALAC International?

 A. Yes.
-The AAALAC International accreditation number is 1646 and a copy of the accreditation letter can be found here.
+The AAALAC International accreditation number is 1646.
+Accreditation letter

 Q. I need to amend my IACUC protocol to add/change procedures / personnel / animals.

 A. An amendment to the protocol must be submitted.
-See the SOP for submitting amendments to protocols.
+See the instructions for submitting amendments to protocols.
 Please note that even the most MINOR changes MUST be approved via submission of an amendment.

 Q. What kind of IACUC training is required?

 A. Everyone working with animals must receive basic regulatory training as well as procedural and species-specific training.
-Regulatory training, which requires renewal every 3 years, is done through CITI and can be found at at https://www.citiprogram.org.
-Additional details can be found here.
-Species-specific and procedural training is also required for all personnel, details for this training can be found here.
+Regulatory training, which requires renewal every 3 years, is done through CITI.

 Q. What training documentation do I need to maintain?

 A. Training documentation for regulatory training is maintained in the IACUC Office within ORIC.
 All protocol/procedural specific training must be kept by the laboratory/PI.
-More information regarding training documentation that is required from the laboratory can be found here.
+More information regarding training documentation that is required from the laboratory.